 Do you prefer to learn by watching?
 If so, click here to skip to the video.

-1) Using the Discover page (desktop and mobile)
+1. The Discover page (desktop and mobile)

-2) Using Feedly Mini (desktop) https://blog.feedly.com/feedly-mini-for-chrome-gets-smarter-in-version-5/
+2. Feedly Mini (desktop)

-Troubleshooting when you can't find the source directly:
+When you can't find the Feed directly:

 Search for the site’s name (as opposed to the URL)

 - If you search for a site’s URL (e.g. http://www.interviewmagazine.com/) we might return: “No feeds found”

 - Try to remove http:// and .com and simply search for the website’s name (e.g. interviewmagazine)

 - We should be able to find the site’s feed or multiple feeds from the site if they have more than

 3 ways to find and add a feed: